-Class G and Class H – retail or financial and professional service or betting office or pay day loan shop to mixed use and back again
+Class G and Class H – Commercial, Business and Service Use to mixed use and back again

 What is Allowed

-Class G – retail or financial and professional service or betting office or pay day loan shop to mixed use including up-to 2 flats
+Class G – Commercial, Business and Service Use or betting office or pay day loan shop to mixed use including up-to 2 flats

-Class H – mixed use to retail or financial and professional service or betting office or pay day loan shop
+Class H – mixed use to commercial, business and service use or betting office or pay day loan shop

 Where can I use it